Oral hygiene: Tooth cleaning and decay

 Tooth decay is the most common global disease.
 Over 80% of cavities occur inside fissures in teeth where brushing cannot reach food left trapped after eating and saliva and fluoride have no access to neutralize acid and remineralize demineralized teeth, unlike easy-to-clean parts of the tooth, where fewer cavities occur.

 Teeth cleaning is the removal of dental plaque and tartar from teeth to prevent cavities, gingivitis, gum disease, and tooth decay.
 Severe gum disease causes at least one-third of adult tooth loss.

 Since before recorded history, a variety of oral hygiene measures have been used for teeth cleaning.
 This has been verified by various excavations done throughout the world, in which chew sticks, tree twigs, bird feathers, animal bones and porcupine quills have been found.
 In historic times, different forms of tooth cleaning tools have been used.
 Indian medicine (Ayurveda) has used the neem tree, or daatun, and its products to create teeth cleaning twigs and similar products; a person chews one end of the neem twig until it somewhat resembles the bristles of a toothbrush, and then uses it to brush the teeth.
 In the Muslim world, the miswak, or siwak, made from a twig or root, has antiseptic properties and has been widely used since the Islamic Golden Age.
-Rubbing baking soda or chalk against the teeth was also common; however, this can have negative side effects over time.
+Rubbing baking soda or chalk against the teeth was also common; however, this can increase gum and tooth sensitivity.